trevorhanus/dynaflo/docs/docs/items/getItem.md

 table.get(key: Object) -> singleDoc
 ```

+TODO: find the language used by Dynamo on the key

 Where `key` is a pojo that represents the primary key for the item.

 For the primary key, you must provide all of the attributes.
 For example, with a simple primary key, you only need to provide a value for the partition key.
 For a composite primary key, you must provide values for both the partition key and the sort key.